section-engineering-education/engineering-education/content/articles/dbscan-clustering-in-python/index.md

 #### Output
 Executing the code above, we obtain the following plot:

 ![plot](/engineering-education/dbscan-clustering-in-python/distances-plot.png)

-From the above plot, we note the maximum curvature of the curve is about eight, and thus we chose our *Eps* as 8.
+From the above plot, we note the maximum curvature of the curve is about eight, and thus we picked our *Eps* as 8.

 We now have our two parameters as:
 - *MinPoints = 4*